MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dcpromo.md

 For more information about creating a new domain tree, see [Installing a New Windows Server 2008 Domain Tree](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc733006(v=ws.10)).

-For more information about creating an another domain controller for a domain, see [Installing an Additional Windows Server 2008 Domain Controller](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc733027(v=ws.10)).
+For more information about creating another domain controller for a domain, see [Installing an Additional Windows Server 2008 Domain Controller](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc733027(v=ws.10)).

 | Parameter and value pair | Description and default |
 |---|---|